f3at/feat/doc/introduction_to_feat.rst

 In many places in previous sections it was mentioned that some features will be introduced in future.
 The point of this section is to put them in one place, unfortunately we are not yet ready to make the product backlog public.
 Feel welcome to contribute if you'd like to work on some of the features mentioned below.
 Or anything else.

 - Reducing footprint on RabbitMQ.
-The master agency will establish a connection to the RabbitMQ server and share it with slaves through the unix socket.
+The master agency will establish a connection to the RabbitMQ server and share it with slaves through the UNIX socket.
 The messages should be dispatched locally exactly as it is done in emulation messaging module.
 They should be sent to RabbitMQ server only if we cannot find the local recipient for them or if their IRecipient.type == *broadcast*.

 - Starting RabbitMQ automaticly.
 We should resolve messaging server by DNS query and start the Messaging Agent in case it fails.
 This agent should be a part of the shard structure.
 All agents in the shard use the same node, nodes are connected to the cluster using the graph topology.